Semantic Relations and Deep Learning: The new paradigm

 The term \e{deep learning} is rather new, and the ``take-over'' of NLP is quite recent, driven mostly by the advances in hardware that have made the theoretical models computationally feasible and efficient on NLP's large-scale corpora, including the induction of semantic representations of words \cite{Mikolov2013a}.
 Neural networks were fully formed by the time NLP adopted them.
 They came with many architectures and with mathematical models which the machine learning community developed over the intervening decades.
 The interplay goes both ways: the particular requirements of NLP tasks have spurred further developments and innovations.

 The adoption of deep learning in work on semantic relations has led to methods and modelling assumptions unlike those explored in the previous chapters.
 There are differences at several levels.

-\paragraph{Modelling.} In the work described in the preceding chapters, the modelling of relation instances is separate from the model which learns to predict relations.
+\paragraph{Modelling.} In the work described in the preceding chapters, the process of building representations for relation instances is separate from the model which learns to predict relations.
 First, relation instances are represented by a specially designed set of features; next, a machine-learning algorithm works on the training data represented by the chosen formalism.
 This two-step process is not necessary in the neural framework.
 Semantic relations and their arguments can be, and often are, encoded (that is to say, modelled) together.
-The encoding of entities depends on the semantic relations in which they are involved, while the encoding of the semantic relations depends on the arguments they connect.
+The encoding of entities depends on the semantic relations in which they participate, while the encoding of semantic relations depends on the arguments they connect.

 \paragraph{Assumptions about relations.} Disjointness was one of the desiderata for a ``good'' list of semantic relations.
 The set of semantic relations would in effect partition the space of relation instances.
 This constraint was useful in traditional learning, where one seldom allowed an instance to belong to multiple classes.
 When relations which express world knowledge were added to the mix (\eg \rel{bornIn}, \rel{diedIn}), it became common to have two entities connected by more than one semantic relation.
 In deep learning, the loss of this constraint is not troublesome.
 Neural networks can deal quite easily with multi-class learning.
-This means that one can use richer inventories of semantic relations, such as those coming from knowledge graphs , which are often multi-graphs (two vertices can be connected by edges of more than one type).
+This means that one can use richer inventories of semantic relations , such as those coming from knowledge graphs , which are often multi-graphs: two vertices can be connected by edges of more than one type.

 \paragraph{Data sources.} Traditional machine learning usually acts on a collection of instances, represented in a systematic manner.
-Information from different sources can be combined in one feature vector, but the production of feature values for pre-specified features may lead to loss of valuable structural or contextual information.
+Information from different sources can be combined in one feature vector , but the production of feature values for pre-specified features may lead to loss of valuable structural or contextual information.
 In deep learning, hybrid models easily combine different sources of information such as free-form text and structured knowledge graphs .
 The use of data as a knowledge graph ---a set of interconnected relation triples---affects the modelling of the arguments and of the relations.